SamarthHChinivar/exotic-gallery/README.md

 <br/>

-- If any queries , contact through this <a href='http://samarth-portfolio-website.000webhostapp.com' target='_blank'>website.</a>
+- If any queries , contact through this <a href='http://samarth-portfolio-website.000webhostapp.com' target='_blank' rel="noreopener">website.</a>

 <br/>